Geometry of Permutation Limits: Introduction

 The Archimedean path conjecture \cite[Conjecture 2]{RSN} states that for every $t$ the random permutation $\RSN_{\lfloor tN \rfloor}$ converges to the deterministic permuton $(\Arch(0), \Arch(t))$.
 The \emph{Archimedean path} is the permuton valued path $\Abf = (\Abf(t); 0 \leq t \leq 1)$ such that

-Thus, the Archimedean path conjecture is that the empirical measures of permutations in $\RSN$ converges to the Archimedean path.
-Figure \ref{fig:archpath} shows the support of the Archimedean path and the support of the empirical measures from a sample of $\mathbf{RSN}^{500}$ as the same times.
+Thus, the Archimedean path conjecture is that the empirical measures of permutations in $\RSN$ converges to the Archimedean path; see Figure \ref{fig:archpath}.
 Observe that the Archimedean process is a random sine curve.
-The trajectories of individual particles in $\RSN$ also appear to be close to sine curves in simulations.
-Figure \ref{fig:sinecurves} shows the trajectories of particles in a sample from $\mathbf{RSN}^{2000}$.
-In fact, the sine curve conjecture \cite[Conjecture 1]{RSN} asserts that the trajectories of particles are close to random sine curves with high probability.
+The sine curve conjecture \cite[Conjecture 1]{RSN} asserts that the trajectories of particles are close to random sine curves with high probability; see Figure \ref{fig:sinecurves}.

-Based on the Archimedean path conjecture and the sine curve conjecture it is reasonable to conjecture the following. \begin{conj} $\RSN$ converges in probability as a permutation process to the Archimedean process (\ref{eqn:Archprocess}). \end{conj} We emphasize that this conjecture states that the random trajectory process of $\RSN$ concentrates around a deterministic limit and the limit is the Archimedean process.
-A similar phenomenon holds for the interchange process, which is explained in Section \ref{sec:randperm}.
+The Archimedean path conjecture and the sine curve conjecture may be viewed under a common framework as permuton processes as follows.
+It is a stochastic process version of the Archimedean path conjecture (and implies it).
+It also implies that typical trajectories of $\RSN$ are close to sine curves. \begin{conj} $\RSN$ converges in probability as a permutation process to the Archimedean process (\ref{eqn:Archprocess}). \end{conj} We emphasize that this conjecture states the random trajectory process of $\RSN$ concentrates around a deterministic limit, which is the Archimedean process.